JuliaPsychometrics/AbstractItemResponseModels.jl/README.md

 This package provides a generic interface for item response models in Julia.
 It is targeted at developers of item response model packages.
-Packages sucessfully implementing the `AbstractItemResponseModels.jl` interface will profit from features within `JuliaPsychometrics` such as plotting for their item response models (e.g. via [`ItemResponseRecipes.jl`](https://github.com/JuliaPsychometrics/ItemResponseRecipes.jl)).
+Packages sucessfully implementing the AbstractItemResponseModels interface will profit from features within [JuliaPsychometrics](https://github.com/JuliaPsychometrics/) such as plotting for their item response models (e.g. via [`ItemResponseRecipes.jl`](https://github.com/JuliaPsychometrics/ItemResponseRecipes.jl)).

 ## Interface
-Creating a package using `AbstractItemResponseModels.jl` requires that
+Creating a package using AbstractItemResponseModels requires that

-1. `AbstractItemResponseModels.jl` is added as a package dependency
+1. AbstractItemResponseModels.jl is added as a package dependency
-2. the `AbstractItemResponseModels.jl` interface is implemented as described below
+2. the AbstractItemResponseModels interface is implemented as described below
 3. [optional] the interface tested (also described below)

 ### Types
-`AbstractItemResponseModels.jl` offers a single abstract type defining an item response model.
+AbstractItemResponseModels offers a single abstract type defining an item response model.

 ```julia
 abstract type ItemResponseModel end